clusterio/clusterio/packages/host/README.md

-# Clusterio Slave
+# Clusterio Host

 Node hosting Factorio servers in a Clusterio cluster.
-Clusterio slaves connect to the controller and waits for commands from the controller to start up and stop instances.
+Clusterio hosts connect to the controller and waits for commands from the controller to start up and stop instances.
-A cluster can have any number of slaves in it located on different computers, and each slave can host any number of instances each of which is a Factorio server that talks with the rest of the cluster.
+A cluster can have any number of hosts in it located on different computers, and each host can host any number of instances each of which is a Factorio server that talks with the rest of the cluster.

 ## Usage

-    npx clusterioslave <command>
+    npx clusteriohost <command>

 Common options:

- * `--plugin-list <file>` JSON file to use for storing the list of plugins that are available to the slave.
+ * `--plugin-list <file>` JSON file to use for storing the list of plugins that are available to the host.
    Defaults to `plugin-list.json` and will be created if it does not exist.
    See the `plugin` command for managing this list.

- * `--config <file>` JSON file to use for storing configuration for the slave.
+ * `--config <file>` JSON file to use for storing configuration for the host.
-   Defaults to `config-slave.json` and will be created if it does not exist.
+   Defaults to `config-host.json` and will be created if it does not exist.
    See the `config` command for inspecting and modifying the configuration.

 ### `plugin <command>`

-Configure plugins available to be loaded by the slave.
+Configure plugins available to be loaded by the host.
 The available plugins will be loaded unless they have been disabled in the configuration, see the config command for disabling plugins.